 If you’re struggling with consistency and complaining about a loss of power not being able to do this move is likely the culprit.

 It’s called a pelvic tilt.

-Now can you tilt the water back in the bucket?
+Now can you tilt the water back into the bucket?
+ARROW UP.
 That movement is known as a posterior tilt.
 Sounds simple enough, right?
 Oh, I forgot to mention…you need to be able to do this WITHOUT moving or disrupting your upper body!